 Curated by: Guy Brett (critic and independent curator), Michael Wellen (Curator of International Art, Tate) and Teresa Grandas (Curator, MACBA)

-Exhibition organized by Tate Modern, MACBA Museu d’Art Contemporani de Barcelona and Museum of Cycladic Art, Athens.
+Exhibition organized by Tate Modern and MACBA Museu d’Art Contemporani de Barcelona.

 Among his most significant contributions, are the sculptures he called Signals, inspired by railway signals and often displaying flashing lights, and the tele-magnetic sculptures, which were begun at the end of the fifties and first exhibited at Galerie Iris Clert in Paris, involving metal objects suspended in space by means of magnets.
 In 1964, his work was the source of the name for the gallery Signals London; in 1968 he was among the first artists invited to the Center for Advanced Visual Studies, founded by György Kepes at MIT; and in 1969, his removal of one of his works of art from the Museum of Modern Art in New York was the catalyst for the creation of the activist group, the Art Workers Coalition.
 Sound, light, electrical and magnetic energy are the main elements of a rich and very personal language, which is presented through a selection of the most significant works of his trajectory.